wenjalan/Starbot/readme.md

-# Starbot
+# wenjalan.Starbot
-Starbot is a sassy Discord bot.
+wenjalan.Starbot is a sassy Discord bot.

 ## Main Features
 - Will cyberbully your friends for you